 While a person record in Slate displays all Slate standard fields and prompts by default, Slate does not display any custom fields.
-Custom fields can be displayed on a record by adding them to custom tabs using Form Builder.
+Custom fields can be shown on a record by adding them to custom tabs using the form builder.

 Do not add all of the custom fields to tabs.
 Only fields that will be updated or referenced often while in the person record view should be placed on a custom tab.
 While it is possible to add multiple custom tabs to the person record, accessibility of the data is diminished when it is difficult to navigate a labyrinth of custom tabs.

 Follow these steps to most effectively group and order custom fields on a custom tab.
 Remember to make it concise and easy to view and edit the information.

 Make a list of the fields needed on custom tabs.
 For example:

 Decide the order and which fields should be grouped together.
 For example:

 The first step to creating a custom tab for either person or application records is to create a form.
 To build the form, perform the following steps:

 - Select Forms on the top navigation bar.

 - Select New Form.
 Provide the proper form configurations, including:

 - Page Title: Give the form a straightforward name, such as "Details Custom Tab."